StoreConnect/storeconnect-ontologies-api/tools/dot-ontograf-enhancer/README.md

 Enhanced DOT file can be rendered as a picture image as any DOT file by using the [dot](https://linux.die.net/man/1/dot) command line:

     dot -Tpng -oenhanced-ontology.png enhanced-ontology.dot

+## More information

+More information can be fetched by using the `-h` or `--help` option:

+    ./enhance-dot-ontograf.sh --help